Fixed Price vs Time & Material Cooperation: Which One Better Suits Your Project?

 This type of cooperation allows them to track how much time the team has been working on a given task, how many tech specialists were involved, and what resources were used.

 The T&M model is based on Agile principles.
-It means that development proceeds by small incremental advances, and sometimes, it is hard to see the whole picture at once.
+It means that development proceeds with small incremental advances, and sometimes, it is hard to see the whole picture.

 Moreover, because the product requirement can change on the go, defining an exact release date may be quite a complicated task.
 That’s why forecasting the time limits of such projects is usually easier said than done.

 Intensive collaboration between the outsourcing company and the commissioning party can be positive or negative.

 Not every client is ready to devote significant time and resources to constant supervision of task progress and active involvement in the development process.

 Therefore, this model best suits business owners who want complete control over each stage of the product life cycle.

 On the other hand, regular meetings with the team are one of the underlying principles of the T&M approach.